Contact

 I prefer to make art with the simplest of means, with clarity and economy – nothing lacking, nothing superfluous.
 Simplicity and directness in themselves have always provided me with the right path.

-What also interests me is painting which I would describe as open-ended, which seems to expose the mechanisms of painting itself, or brings into question its own conventions, in such a way that what is left is some aesthetic essential.
+What also interests me is painting which I would describe as open-ended, which seems to expose the mechanisms of painting itself, or brings into question its own conventions, in such a way that what remains is some aesthetic essential.
 To arrive at this essence, or to see it in other art, is invariably an experience of clarity and lucidity.

 The goal is to have exactly what is necessary to achieve the work, no more, no less.